Free AI Visibility + Awareness score

 · Simon Bourne

 If you have ever asked ChatGPT something like “Who is a good dentist in Hamilton?” or “How do I find a reliable real estate agent in Calgary,” you may have noticed that the recommendations it returns mirror conversations happening on Reddit, Quora, and buried in the FAQ sections of helpful websites.
 That is not a coincidence.
-It is a fundamental feature of how large language models generate recommendations, and it creates a concrete, actionable opportunity for independent professional practices.
+It is a fundamental feature of how large language models generate recommendations, and it creates a concrete opportunity for independent professional practices.

 Why ChatGPT leans on third-party answers